PPACG is the lead air-quality planning agenda for most of El Paso County and a portion of Teller County

-The PPACG Board and staff are assisted by the Air Quality Technical Committee, which advises us on air-quality issues, goals, plans, and programs, and aids in the development and review of regional air-quality plans.
-Meetings are on an as-needed basis and are open to the public.
+AQTC advises the PPACG Board of Directors on Air Quality issues, goals, plans and programs, and aids in the development and review of regional air-quality plans

 The Water Quality Management Committee advises the PPACG Board and staff on current and emerging issues, goals, plans, and programs affecting water quality in the Pikes Peak region, aids in the review of site applications, and helps develop the region’s water-quality management plan.

 In the 1980s, the region violated the carbon monoxide standard, and federal regulations required that a plan be developed to bring the region into compliance.
 PPACG developed this plan in 1999 and updated it in 2009 to show continued attainment through 2020.